 The comminution process is complex and to include all phenomena that occur in a single numerical model is today not possible.
-Therefore, modelling the physical interaction between the charge and the mill structure is the major goal in this work.
+Therefore, modelling the physical interaction between DEM particles and the structural parts in the mill is the major goal in this work.
 Here, the contact between particles modelled with DEM and the structure modelled with FEM is the major key in the model.
 The DEM-FEM model can predict the classical DEM results, but can also predict responses from the mill structure like, e.g., stress and strain.
 All parts of the mill system will affect its response and a DEM-FEM model gives the opportunity study the influence of the mill structure.
 The validation of this task is done by comparing numerical results with experimental measurements from pilot grinding with an instrumented rubber lifter.
-This work is a continuation of previous preliminary work on DEM-FEM modelling of tumbling milling processes, see Jonsén (2009).